AliAmr527/My-Tasks/README.md

 # My Tasks

-This project includes a fully working RESTful APIs developed using NodeJs and express to make a fully functioning Task Managing Back end App working with a presistent DB with no UI.
+This project includes a fully working RESTful APIs developed using NodeJs and express to make a fully functioning Task Managing Back end App working with a persistent DB with no UI.

 # Some functionalities include:
 - Signing up as a new user with a profile picture